lberthaut/Hrnet-React/README.md

 ## Skills

-- Convert page from JQuery to React
+- Convert page from JQuery to React (JQuery code can be found on the "site jquery" folder)

 - Create a new state manager

 - Display React Components

--Perform performance tests with Google LightHouse
+-Perform performance tests with Google LightHouse (report on the "comparatif lightouse" folder)

 -Create a new React Component (Modal)